 When developing a new (Mozilla) Android component - especially one that wraps Rust code for multiple platforms - one decision to make is where the Android (Kotlin/Java) code should live.
-Should it live in a project repository that also contains the Rust code or should it live in the android-components repository alongside the other Android code?
+Should it live in a project repository that also contains the Rust code or should it live in the firefox-android repository alongside the other Android code?

 Managed build system